-Despite the absence of Amazon Prime Day in July, the retail giant is gearing up to deliver its monster online shopping event on a new date later in the year, and we’re going to tell you everything there is to know right here.
-We’ve got the latest info on those dates, plus where you can expect to find the best Prime Day guitar deals, not only on Amazon, but on other music sites too.
+Despite the absence of Amazon Prime Day in July, the retail giant is gearing up to deliver its monster online shopping event on 1St 3 and 14 October, and we’re going to tell you everything there is to know right here.
+We’ve got the latest info on where you can expect to find the best Prime Day guitar deals, not only on Amazon, but on other music sites too.

 We’d be pretty surprised if you’ve never heard of Amazon Prime Day.
 Over 175 million items were sold during Amazon Prime Day 2019 and there was a huge buzz online.
 Deals ranged from Amazon Echo devices to music streaming subscriptions and headphones.